The Bankrate promise

-You have the option to cancel the coverage at any time — typically recommended only once the amount owed on the vehicle is less than its market value.
+You can cancel the coverage at any time — typically recommended only once the amount owed on the vehicle is less than its market value.
 If you are unsure of whether gap insurance is worth it, consider the cost to risk.
-Gap insurance is fairly inexpensive and in many cases can be added to your existing full-coverage policy for a nominal cost per year.
+Gap insurance is fairly inexpensive and, in many cases, can be added to your existing full-coverage policy for a nominal cost per year.
 That may be far less than the difference between your car’s value and what you owe in case of a major accident.

 Gap insurance for leased cars